molliemarie/MSIA-D3Course-2019/Projects&Exercises/FirstCompleteScatter/README.md

 #### Start dataswap function
 1. Let's start writing the dataSwap function.
 This function will take in a year and filter the full data to return just the data from that data year.
-Put this function outside of / above the `ready` function.
+For now, put this function inside the `ready` function at the top, below where you defined the variable `transitionTime` (since we'll want to use that). **Note:** It would be more proper for this function, as well as many variable definitions, to be outside of the `ready` function, but we'll worry about that later.
+For now, let's leave it all inside.

 ```
-function dataSwap(datasetGroup, xScale, yScale) {
+function dataSwap(datasetGroup) {

   //filters data using new input year
   var thisDataGroup = data.filter(function(d) { return d.group == datasetGroup})